 One distinct advantage of the file-based image format is that you can restore images regardless of the physical block size of the disk.
 In block based imaging, the image must be restored on to a drive with the same physical block size as the drive from which it was created.
 With File-based imaging, you can restore the image to any drive regardless of the physical block size.

-With Winclone 7, WIM images also allow incremental updates, which can save time and space when making periodic images of the same device.
+With Winclone 7 and later, WIM images also allow incremental updates, which can save time and space when making periodic images of the same device.

 Block-Based Image Format

 The Block-based image format creates a Winclone image by creating an archive of all used blocks of the Windows volume.
 This can be much faster than File-based (WIM) image format, but the image can only be restored onto a drive that has the same physical block size as the drive of the original Windows partition.

 To check the physical block size, follow these steps:

 1. Open Disk Utility, and select the drive (not the volume) of the disk you want to determine the block size, and click the Info button: